-In most of the cases, local governments in Turkey need to take specific permissions for the investments related with agriculture, transportation and environment.
-As an example; parklet areas planned to be built in Izmir cover the area on roadway and to use that areas decision from Transportation Coordination Centre (UKOME) is necessary.
+Local governments in Turkey need to take specific permissions from relevant institutions for the investments related with agriculture, transportation and environment.
+The case of parklets that is to be implemented within the URBAN GreenUP project is a good example for the cooperation needed.
+Parklet areas planned to be built in Izmir cover the area on roadway and to use that areas decision from Transportation Coordination Centre (UKOME) is necessary.
 At this Centre, the representatives of transportation and traffic related organizations participate and decisions are made according to their opinions.
-In Izmir this process has been successfully overcome by the help of existence of UrbanGreenUp project, Green Infrastructure Strategy and Sustainable Mobility Plans.
+In Izmir this process has been successfully overcome by the help of existence of URBAN GreenUp project, Green Infrastructure Strategy and Sustainable Mobility Plans.